Here’s Why Alexa Won CES Before The Show Even Started

 And if you look at this year’s actual product announcements–instead of the ad buys–it’s clear that Alexa is dominating this year’s CES.
 The service is showing up in everything from TVs to smartwatches to smart mirrors.
 Acer, Asus, and HP will release PCs with Alexa (as well as Microsoft’s Cortana) built in.
 And Toyota said it’ll provide Alexa in some Toyota and Lexus vehicles in the U.S. later this year.

-Macworld‘s Michael Simon points out that iDevices, which once specialized in iPod and iPhone accessories, announced a light switch with the Alexa brain inside.
+Macworld‘s Michael Simon points out that iDevices, which once specialized in app-enabled iOS devices, announced a light switch with the Alexa brain inside.
 It contains a microphone and a speaker, and even a glowing blue ring just like the one on the top of the Echo.

 Google’s main announcement at the show so far is that a group of “smart displays” from JBL, Lenovo, LG, and Sony will contain the Assistant when they hit the market later this year.
 The idea is that people can call up visual stuff like recipes, cooking videos, maps, and video calls–as you can already do with Amazon’s Echo Show.
 There were also some other lower-profile debuts of Assistant-ready devices, such as iHome’s iGV1 alarm clock.
 Amazon already has the alarm clock-like Echo Spot.